- Great handling

 This is the top-end model within the Tarmac line up, though it does have a SRAM Red eTAP AXS sibling for the same price.
 Personally, I’d preference the eTap model since Shimano’s flagship groupset is due an update really and eTap gives you wireless, 12-speed shifting.

 This model comes with a matching power meter, as does the SRAM equipped equivalent.
-That’s very much an expectation among the top-tier bikes now, and for £10,500 you’re quite right in expecting such additions.
+That’s very much an expectation among the top-tier bikes now, and for £11,500 (£10,500 at time of review) you’re quite right in expecting such additions.

 This model also comes with Roval Rapide CLX hoops, featuring a 60mm rear and 51mm front rim, with mismatched profiles.
 The front is significantly chunkier, reportedly fairing better aerodynamically as a result.
 During testing, I actually swapped on the Alpinist 33mm hoops, preferring the more sprightly ride on offer with these – but wheel choice will, as ever, come down to personal preference.